kubevirt/project-infra/docs/how-to-add-a-prow-cluster.md

   permissions on the namespace where Prow is configured to create jobs (currently `kubevirt-prow-jobs`).

-  * Update Prow's kubeconfig secret, if you are not a Kubevirt CI maintainer you need to create an [issue on project-infra] with title `Add Prow build cluster
-  <name>`, being `<name>` the name you want to use to schedule jobs in the new
+  * Update Prow's kubeconfig secret:

+    * If you are not a Kubevirt CI maintainer you need to create an [issue on project-infra] with title `Add Prow build cluster <name>`, being `<name>` the name you want to use to schedule jobs in the new cluster, and with the [kubeconfig encrypted as described here] attached to the issue.
+    * If you are a CI maintainer you should:

-  cluster, and with the [kubeconfig encrypted as described here] attached to the issue.
+      * Decrypt the kubeconfig file attached to the issue.
+      * Decrypt the secrets in https://github.com/kubevirt/secrets and add the user and cluster in the new kubeconfig to a new context named `<name>` in the `kubeconfig` entry of the secrets.
+      * Encrypt the secrets and create a PR to https://github.com/kubevirt/secrets with the changed file.
+      * Once the PR is merged write a comment on the original issue saying that all is done and close it.

   * Create Prow jobs that have the `cluster` field set to the name you provided in the issue above.